inveniosoftware/docs-invenio-rdm/docs/maintenance/architecture/runtime.md

 # Runtime architecture

-At its core Invenio is an application built on-top of the Flask web development framework, and fully understanding Invenio's architectural design requires you to understand core concepts of Flask which will be covered in brief here.
+At its core InvenioRDM is an application built on-top of the Flask web development framework, and fully understanding InvenioRDM's architectural design requires you to understand core concepts of Flask which will be covered in brief here.

 The Flask application is exposed via different *application interfaces* depending on if the application is running in a web server, CLI or job queue.

-Invenio adds a powerful *application factory* on top of Flask, which takes care of dynamically assembling an Invenio application from the many individual modules that make up Invenio, and which also allow you to easily extend Invenio with your own modules.
+InvenioRDM adds a powerful *application factory* on top of Flask, which takes care of dynamically assembling an InvenioRDM application from the many individual modules that make up InvenioRDM, and which also allows you to easily extend it with your own modules.

 ## Core concepts